akfite/fsfind/README.md

 This way, the search does not go inside each `collect_` folder because the `DepthwisePattern` only includes matches against the `results` folder at the second depth level.
 Note that each pattern only needs to partially match--so in this example, `dataset-\d+` could just as well be `dataset` and we would get the same result.
+Also, since we did not specify `Depth` but we did specify the `DepthwisePattern`, the `Depth` defaulted to one more than the length of the filter-- in this case, `3`.

+This concept is powerful for large filesystems.
+You can design fast searches on directories 10+ levels deep that would otherwise take ages using something like `dir(**/*.m)`.